0xTheFr34k/Class-Generator-with-canonical-form/README.md

-## Simple Class-Generator with orthodox canonical form
+## Simple Class Generator with orthodox canonical form

-#Setup as alias :
+# Setup as alias :

 ```bash

 git clode https://github.com/BleedTheFreak/Class-Generator-with-canonical-form ~/Class-Generator

 ```

 ```bash

 echo "alias class='python3 ~/Class-Generator/GeneratClass.py'" >> ~/.zshrc

 ```

 ```bash

 source ~/.zshrc

 ```

 Now you can use it as command in terminal